"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 "We're not doing training by evolution.
 We're doing training by basically imitation of humans and the data that they've put on the internet.
 And so you end up with these ethereal spirit entities because they're fully digital, and they're kind of mimicking humans.
 And it's a different kind of intelligence."

-The Evolution Trap He Identifies
+The Knowledge Trap He Identifies

 The Decade Timeline He Can't Justify